Skip to main content

 Docling Slim is the born-digital parser boundary for PDF, DOCX, PPTX, XLSX, CSV, MD, and HTML.
 TXT is handled locally.
 Images and scanned documents route through OCR.

-Scheduled ingestionScheduler calling API/batch connectorCalls the same batch/source APIs as other integrations
+Scheduled ingestionScheduler calling API or batch connectorsReuse the same batch/source APIs as other integrations

 End-to-end pipeline